-This is a different picture from that painted by Senator Walker in his report to the US Senate.
+This is hardly indication of the situation that Senator Walker suggests exists in his report to the US Senate.
 This is perhaps unsurprising.
 It would appear that the Island does not want to recognise that financial crime might take place.
 As the police report notes: